-"Fuck all that noise," the pudgy chupadore grumbled before digging a hand down into the cushions of the couch to produce a worn magazine, slumping further into the upholstery and ignoring the others in favor of flipping through the publication.
+"Fuck all that noise," Grif grumbled before digging a hand down into the cushions of the couch to produce a worn magazine, slumping further into the upholstery and ignoring the others in favor of flipping through the publication.

 Sarge glowered in Grif’s direction, but was distracted by the taller of the two wolves leaning forward and tapping the table gently while clearing his throat.
-The grizzled chupadore shifted his attention to Lone, who offered a polite smile.
+He shifted his attention to Lone, who offered a polite smile.
 "Before we get back to yelling at each other and feeling uncomfortable about the constant innuendos…could we get some facts laid out?
 Like, first of all…what can we call you guys?
 You seem to recognize most of our species, even though so far we’ve only seen…you know.
-You guys.
+You, uh.
+Things.
 Me and Mahihko are wolves, plain and simple."
 He gestured toward the others.
 "Riffraff’s a horse, Graceful’s a…well.
 Smaller horse.
 And we all know the story behind the fallen-angel-turned-demon.
 But I don’t think we’ve seen anything like you guys on either of our worlds."

 "Nonsense!"
 Sarge retorted, slamming a fist into the table and making Lone jump in surprise.
 "You’re either born a proud Red, or a dirty Blue!
 And that’s that, gatdammit!"

-"Not entirely true," a tired voice drifted into the room as all eyes turned to see Simmons leaning against the doorway, looking pale despite his thick maroon fur.
+"Not entirely true," a tired voice drifted into the room as all eyes turned to see Simmons leaning against the doorway, looking pale beneath his maroon fur.
 "Did someone tape a fucking gun to my arm?
 It’s gonna take forever to get that shit out…"

 "Simmons, you’re awake!
 That promotion is right around the corner for you, son!"
-The commanding officer laughed raucously while pounding a fist proudly into the table again.
+Sarge laughed raucously while pounding a fist proudly into the table again.

 "So good to have the resident nerd back in the room," Grif remarked without looking up from the magazine.

 But Mahihko smiled gratefully as Lone nodded a few times.
-"Gotcha, makes sense," the smaller of the two replied.
+"Gotcha, makes sense," Mahihko replied.

 "So what, you guys are…constantly at war here?"
 Lone asked, disbelief tinging his voice.